From Automation to Intelligence: The Role of Machine Learning in Workflow Optimization

 Step 5: Choose Appropriate Visualizations

-Visualizations turn raw data into understandable insights.
+Visualizations make raw data easier to understand for end users.
 Salesforce offers a range of visualization options, including tables, charts, graphs, and gauges.
-Select the visualization type that best represents your data and supports your analysis.
+Choose the visualization that best fits your data and what you’re trying to analyze.
 For instance, a line chart might be ideal for tracking sales trends over time, while a pie chart could effectively showcase the distribution of leads across sources.

 Step 6: Build Dashboards

-Dashboards provide an at-a-glance view of key metrics and reports.
+Dashboards give you a quick view of key metrics and reports.
 After creating your individual reports, assemble them into a dashboard.
 Dashboards allow you to combine various visualizations on a single page, offering a comprehensive overview of your data.
 Arrange the components logically, and consider using color coding or highlighting to draw attention to critical insights.

 Step 7: Set Up Automation and Sharing